aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A fanatic is one who can't change his mind, and won't change the subject.
+> 🥠 You will be hungry again in one hour.
-Last update: Sat Feb 26 05:05:55 2022
+Last update: Sun Feb 27 05:05:22 2022